 The greatest lesson the last year taught us business-wise was the difference between a whim and a necessity.
 We’ve all witnessed companies shifting their strategies to those more compatible with the needs of clients locked up at their homes.
-One of the most vibrant examples of a whim-turning-necessity is the need for developing your business’s app.
-The thing that many companies considered to be a redundant bluff has nowadays proved itself as the main string of connection between companies and your customers.
+One of the most vibrant examples of a whim-turning necessity is the need for developing your business’s app.
+The thing that many companies considered to be a redundant bluff has nowadays proved itself as the main string of connections between companies and your customers.

 To Outsource Or Not To Outsource?
 That Is the Question!

 Outsourcing your app development is not the only method to consider when seeking cost-efficiency and smoothness in the process.
 You can hire a freelancer, or you can use an open-source solution.
 One way or another, you will most likely get what you want.
 Yet, the ultimate dilemma is whether you’re building an app for yourself or your end-users?
 Sure enough, the latter is the correct variant.

 Open-source solutions are deprived of an extensive customization toolkit, while freelancers’ expertise is not that comprehensive as you might need.
 If you opt for any of those models, get ready to face some difficulties that might eventually hinder the process and dock the final product’s (if you’ll get lucky to get one) quality down.
 Hence, let’s take a closer look at each of the options presented.
 Spoiler alert: finding a reliable, long-term outsourcing tech partner is by far the best shot you have.